ksatirli/katacoda-scenarios/k8s-terraform-datadog/step1.md

 We will deploy an application to a Kubernetes cluster, then we'll install the Datadog Agent across the cluster, complete with live logs!

-Towards the end, we will be creating monitors, synthetic tests, and service level objects, all from the comfort of our code editor.
+Towards the end, we will be creating monitors, synthetic tests, and service level objectives, all from the comfort of our code editor.

 # Verify local installations